Using your RRSP to help buy your first home

 What about using your TFSA to fund a down payment?

 HBP conditions don’t suit everyone, so using a Tax-Free Savings Account to fund a down payment can be quite appealing: there are no conditions or limits on withdrawals and no need to repay the funds.
-However, because the TFSA is a fairly new account with a contribution limit of $5500 ($6000 annually as of 2019) per year, most Albertans likely don’t have enough savings built up in a TFSA to adequately fund a down payment.
+However, because the TFSA is a fairly new account with a contribution limit of $6000 per year, most Albertans likely don’t have enough savings built up in a TFSA to adequately fund a down payment.
 The RRSP is a much more established savings vehicle, so the average Albertan is more likely to have enough savings to be used for a down payment inside of an RRSP than a TFSA.
 Of course, if you are eligible to use the HBP, you can still top up your down payment with funds from your TFSA.